sky-shift/skyshift/docs/source/services/services.rst

 **Step 5: Monitoring and Sending Traffic**

-Now that everything is setup, let's send some traffic and test it out.
+Let's send some traffic and test it out.
 Let's portfoward localhost to the load-balancer service using: `kubectl port-forward service/nginx-lb-service 8080:80 --context kind-cluster1`

 Now the localhost:8080 will be accessable and route traffic to the 2 clusters randomly.
 Le'ts refresh the page couple of times to verify the traffic to both clusters.